mbialnimhans/Mathematical-modeling-ThesisPT/README.md

 # Mathematical-modeling-ThesisPT
-This repository contains document files for the thesis titled "Mathematical modeling of genetic interactions among genes affecting brain morphometry in schizophrenia" submitted by Ms. Priyadarshini Thirunavukkarasu
+This repository contains document files for the thesis titled "Mathematical modeling of genetic interactions among genes affecting brain morphometry in schizophrenia" submitted by Ms. Priyadarshini Thirunavukkarasu.
+This PhD work was supervised by Prof. John P John and co-guided by Dr. Meera Purushottam at National Institute of Mental Health and Neurosciences (NIMHANS), Bangalore, India.